 6. Go On Clock Discovery Tour

-Sometimes it’s hard to impart your children the importance of telling time.
+Sometimes it’s hard to impart the importance of telling time to your children.
 To encourage your kids, add some extra fun on your next stroll.
 Let them discover all the different clocks in town.
 You can also take pictures and recollect your path and the passing-by of the minutes and hours.

 7. Use Printable Time Worksheets to Tell Time